Dying An Inhumane Death: How Slaughterhouses In New Zealand Get Away With Murder

 The regulations during the slaughter of pregnant cows is for the calf to remain in utero “for at least 15-20 minutes after the maternal neck cut or thoracic stick."
 If the calf shows any sign of life after being removed from the womb it must be immediately stunned and killed.

 This presents unique ethical issues.
 Does the unborn calf feel pain?
 The World Organization for Animal Health (OIE) reports that calves in utero are insentient and unconscious due to neuro – inhibitors in the brain.
-However, this claim to the non-suffering of calf fetuses, especially in the third trimester, cannot be ruled out entirely.
+However, the ability of calves to feel pain in utero, especially in the third trimester, cannot be ruled out entirely.

 Cows may also be lactating when sent to slaughter.
 The regulation for lactating cows in New Zealand are as follows: